BioLINCC FAQ

 Do I need to register an account?

 A BioLINCC account is not required to view most BioLINCC resources.
 This includes open BioLINCC study pages which will generally have key study documents, data dictionaries, and biospecimen availability information posted, where applicable.
 Registration through Login.gov will allow you to submit requests for biospecimens and/or data from Open BioLINCC Studies or teaching datasets, or to begin the application process for transferring a new NHLBI-funded study biospecimen collection to BioLINCC.
-Once registered and logged in, you will be able to access your request or incoming study application at any time to check its status, add comments, or upload attachments. -
+You must register and log in using an institutional email; accounts using a free email provider will not be accepted.
+Once registered and logged in, you will be able to access your request or incoming study application at any time to check its status, add comments, or upload attachments.

 -